-On motion by Dr. Braun, seconded by Mr. Smith and on roll call vote, the Board of Education awarded as amended the contract for the HVAC Upgrades project to Mechanical Preservation Association of Hillsborough, New Jersey in the amount of \$398,748 as recommended by the architect and subsequent review of the front end documents by the board attorney.
-Contract to be prepared by the board attorney.
+It is recommended the Board of Education award the contract for the HVAC Upgrades projects to Mechanical Preservation Association of Hillsborough, NJ in the amount of \$398,748 as recommended by the architect and reviewed by the Board attorney.
+Contract to be prepared by the Board attorney.